Stir Fry Sauce

 Instructions

-1. Add soy sauce, sesame oil, and cornstarch to a mason jar.
+• Add the soy sauce, sesame oil, and cornstarch to a mason jar.
 Screw on the lid and shake to combine

-3. Once your stir fry is mostly cooked, add the stir fry sauce and heat an additional 3 - 5 minutes, or until sauce thickens.
+• Once your stir fry is mostly cooked, add the stir fry sauce and heat an additional 3 – 5 minutes, or until the sauce thickens and coats the stir fry ingredients.
 This is important, as the corn starch needs a few minutes to thicken up.

 Notes